LisaYoungUIUC/FarmDataAnalysis/README.md

 For context, the code first plots the elevation and soil type map of the field.
 We plot some NDVI images to show the location of the cover crops and we plot the (normalized) yield maps from later that fall.
 Then we go back and look at a dozen years' worth of yield data from that field; we compute the ratios of the yields in the cover crop area to the yields in the rest of the field.
 Realistic uncertainties in the yield ratios come from the years when there was no treatment difference between the two areas -- that's the darker grey bar in the second figure.

 The figures show this analysis for one field which had partial cover crops in 2018 and 2019.
 The cover crop was cereal rye, which was drilled in the previous fall after harvest.
-We plant green into standing rye, usually as the rye is flowering, and then terminate it.
-In this case we found no significant yield impact on the soybeans in 2018 (cover area / control area = 0.99 $\pm$ 0.03), but we did find a modestly significant yield impact on the corn in 2019 (0.93 $\pm$ 0.03).
+For beans, we plant green into standing rye, usually as the rye is flowering, and then terminate it.
+For corn, we typically terminate the cover before planting.
+In this case we found no significant yield impact on the soybeans in 2018 (yield ratio cover area / control area = 0.99 $\pm$ 0.03).
+We did find a modestly significant yield impact on the corn in 2019 (yield ratio 0.93 $\pm$ 0.03).
 Since that time we have not used cereal rye before corn; we have used a mix of species including oats, barley, brassicas, and clovers.
 In 2023/2024 we trialed more than a dozen cover crop species including camelina, flax, several clovers, and hairy vetch.
 Stay tuned for comments on their yield impacts!

 ![ndvi+yield maps](NDVI+yield.png)
 ![cover crops timeseries yield impacts](cc+yield_timeseries.png)